You increase the odds of getting the desired outcome when you give effective discovery answers. Here are some tips to help you.

 Silence triggers a fear response in some people, and they keep talking.

 The CRA’s lawyer might use silence to extract more information from you.
 They might stare at you after you’ve stopped talking, look at you in disbelief, or pretend to review their notes.
+Alternatively, they might move from one question to the next in a painfully slow way without any particular strategy in mind.

 Resist the urge to speak.